- Last Updated: Tuesday, 04 September 2018 09:58

 Introduction to Psychology

 A foundation course in the science of behavior.
 The course will provide an overview of the factors that affect behavior and mental processes including biological, behavioral, cognitive, and socio-cultural influences.
 General Education: Social and Behavioral Sciences.
 AGEC Special Requirements: Ethnic/Race/Gender Awareness.
 Three lecture.

 PSY 205 (3)

 This course provides an introduction to the classification, causes, and treatment of various disorders, including anxiety, mood, schizophrenic, substance abuse, personality, and developmentally-related disorders.
 Prerequisite: PSY 101.
 Three lecture.

 PSY 227 (3)

 Survey and comparison of different personality theories, including the dynamics that underlie personality development, assessment, and research.
 Prerequisite: PSY 101.
 General Education: Social and Behavioral Sciences.
 Three lecture.

 Introduction to Statistics

 Basic concepts in descriptive and inferential statistics, emphasizing application to the behavioral sciences.
-Includes methods of data collection, sampling techniques, central tendency, standard scores, correlation and regression, and hypothesis testing.
-Student’s t test, non-parametric analysis, and analysis of variance.
-Prerequisite: *MAT 142 or higher, or placement test score(s) beyond prerequisite course(s).
+Includes methods of data collection, sampling techniques, central tendency, standard scores, correlation and regression, and hypothesis testing, tests for significance, and decision-making.
+Prerequisite: *MAT 140 or higher.
+General Education: Options.
 Three lecture.
+Three lab.
+Fall, Spring.

 PSY 236 (3)